 A series of events that will challenge our most cherished fundraising ideas

-Session One: Arguing with the Wind.
-Can fundraising get better year-on-year?
+Session One: Arguing with the Wind

-- How often do donors increase giving?
+- How often do Trusts go on spending sprees?

 - What types of Trusts are more more likely to dramatically change their giving?